HolySmited/Cold-Hell-Hotel-Post-Alpha/README.md

 Beginning To Work (THIS MUST BE DONE EVERY TIME YOU GO TO WORK ON THE PROJECT)
 1. Before you start working on your branch, click the Update From Master button to make sure you have the most up-to-date project
+2. Click Sync to update your remote branch
 2. Work on whatever it is you need to work on

 Updating Your Branch